 When you make Fortune Magazine’s ‘100 Best Companies to Work For’ (about 16 times so far), you’re going to make our list too.
 Adobe gives its employees challenging and meaningful projects but ensure they offer trust and support to help employees successfully meet the challenges.
 And yes, they offer the usual perks and benefits but their company culture doesn’t believe in micromanagement and instead trusts that their employees will do their best.

-8 Steps to Build a Great Company Culture
+Follow Our 9 Easy Steps to Build a Great Company Culture In 2021.

 The people you hire directly impact your business and company culture so make sure you aren’t just hiring just based on skill or need, but also consider how an individual will fit into the overall picture.
 For example, if your company culture focuses on teamwork but your new hire hates working with others, they can seriously mess or even damage the flow you’ve established.

 Make sure your hiring process compliments your company culture: